pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 ### Create A CloudSQL Instance

-Find the details of the steps and available parameters to create a CloudSQL instance in [GCP  Documentation: "Create instances: CloudSQL for PostgreSQL"](https://cloud.google.com/sql/docs/postgres/create-instance#gcloud), or run:
+Find the details of the steps and available parameters to create a CloudSQL instance in [GCP  Documentation: "Create instances: CloudSQL for PostgreSQL"](https://cloud.google.com/sql/docs/postgres/create-instance#gcloud).

+Find an illustrative example below:
 ```shell
 gcloud sql instances create <YOUR_INSTANCE_NAME> \
 --database-version=POSTGRES_13 \